 JUSTEN AHREN is a poet, writing coach and founder and director of Noepe Martha's Vineyard Center for Literary Arts, and West Tisbury, Massacusetts Poet Laureate (2012-2014).
 His first collection of poetry, "A Strange Catechism" was published in 2013.
-Ahren's poetry has appeared in numerous journals including, most recently, Cafe Review, Comstock Review and BorderSenses.
+Justen's poetry has appeared in numerous journals including, most recently, Cafe Review, Comstock Review and BorderSenses.
 A graduate of Emerson College with an MFA in Creative Writing, Justen teaches writing in Italy, Mexico, and Martha's Vineyard, where he lives with his family.
-The focus of Ahren's workshop this sumemr will be on cultivating a daily writing practice, which will lead to an experience of creative connection and abundance.
+The focus of Justen's workshop this sumemr will be on cultivating a daily writing practice, which will lead to an experience of creative connection and abundance.
 He writes, "There is no such thing as writer's block, but sometimes we just need to find ways to begin.
 This workshop provides tools to break the silence of the blank page.
 In-class exercises will give you the confidence and energy to begin writing, and playfully manipulate the images 'imprisoned within,' as Rilke says."
-Beyond that, Ahren's workshops strive to "bring an awareness of how our creative energies are supported by the world around us, which is always willing to assist our dreaming, once we allow it to."
+Beyond that, Justen's workshops strive to "bring an awareness of how our creative energies are supported by the world around us, which is always willing to assist our dreaming, once we allow it to."
 Attendance in the three-day session with Justen Ahren will be limited and will require early sign-up with the conference director, Yvonne Daley.
 Just write your interest on your registration form, please.

-Based in rural Vermont since 1986, she has published two books of poems, "The Body's Symmetry" and "Glancing Off."
-Porche has published in Ms., The Atlantic, The Village Voice, The New Boston Review and Vermont Organic Farmer, among others.
-During the past thirty years, she has traveled from her home in rural Vermont, writing with and for people in grange halls and garages, elementary schools and Elderhostels, nursing homes and daycare centers, mansions and soup kitchens, board rooms and basements, homes and jails, literacy programs and colleges.
+Based in rural Vermont since 1986, she has published two other books of poems, "The Body's Symmetry" and "Glancing Off."
+Verandah has published in Ms., The Atlantic, The Village Voice, The New Boston Review and Vermont Organic Farmer, among others.
+During the past thirty years, she has traveled from her home in rural Vermont, writing with and for people in grange halls and garages, elementary schools and Elderhostels, nursing homes and daycare centers, mansions and soup kitchens, veterans' centers, board rooms and basements, homes and jails, literacy programs and colleges.
 In so doing, Ms. Porsche has developed a practice called "told poetry" or shared narratives that enable people who need a writing partner to create, preserve and share personal literature.
 In the past few years, her work has been celebrated at the Boston University-sponsored Narrative Conference where she has worked with journalists and nonfiction writers, not only introducing them to the power of poetry to tell true stories but also bringing back to us the richness of narrative as it is being presented in both traditional and nontraditional formats.

-More recently, she worked with the artist, Kathleen Kalb, to create narratives of the loggers whom Kalb had captured in her art.
+Last year, she worked with the artist, Kathleen Kalb, to create narratives of the loggers whom Kalb had captured in her art.
 The touring presentation has been seen at museums, the Vermont State House and throughout New England, bringing the stories of unsung workers who harvest the trees that make our homes, furniture and books, using the best environmental methods and, in so doing, managing our natural resources while contributing to human comfort.
-In celebrating ordinary people living in nursing homes, laboring in the woods, hanging out at a tavern or remembering a neihbor, Porche enters the lives of strangers, distilling insight gained through friendship or drawn from visits, phone calls, interviews, letters, and/or email.
+In celebrating ordinary people living in nursing homes, laboring in the woods, hanging out at a tavern or remembering a neighbor, Porche enters the lives of strangers, distilling insight gained through friendship or drawn from visits, phone calls, interviews, letters, and/or email.
 It's a unique and delightful process that lives alongside her more personal poems, written in response to life and death, history, betrayal and rejuvenation.

 One-on-one sessions with Porche will be available on a limited basis for an additional cost.